-The bike you ride is a big purchase.
-It might be a top-shelf version with all the latest tech and a price to match, or it might be something more modest but it's still a serious commitment.
-There are a seemingly endless array of options and new ones coming on the market all the time.
+Whether it's from one of the best mountain bike brands or not, the bike you ride is a very important purchase.
+Whether a top-shelf version with all the latest tech and a price to match, or something more modest, it's still a serious commitment.
+Choosing the right one for you can be difficult as there are a seemingly endless array of options and new ones coming on the market all the time.

-There are some brands though that stand out.
-The bikes they make are some of the best available and they keep making knockout hits.
-If you are looking for a great mountain bike, starting with a great brand isn't a guarantee but reputation still counts for a lot.
-With that in mind, we put together some of the brands we think are the best mountain bike brands out there.
-Keep reading to see our list of the best mountain bike brands and some of the products that put them there.
+There are some brands though that stand out though.
+The bikes they make are some of the finest available and they keep making knockout hits.
+If you are looking for a great mountain bike, starting with a great brand isn't a guarantee, but reputation still counts for a lot.
+With that in mind, we've put together some of the bike companies we reckon consistently make many of the best MTBs out there.
+Keep reading to see our list of the best mountain bike brands and top rated models they've recently released.

-Specialized bikes is one of the biggest and most well-known names in the industry.
-Getting there has been a 47-year journey with some industry-defining bikes, some missteps and a lot of innovation.
+Specialized bikes are one of the biggest and most well-known names in the industry.
+Getting there has been a 47-year journey with some industry-defining bikes, some missteps, and a lot of innovation.
 The first few years were focused on road cycling and led to the first Specialized product, a tire.
 From there, the next major move was recognizing the importance of an emerging scene.

-Specialized now produce bikes for all disciplines from downhill mountain biking to aero time-trial bikes.
-What they all share in common is that they are consistently some of the best bikes that are available on the market.
+Specialized now produces bikes for all disciplines from downhill mountain biking to aero time-trial bikes.
+What they all have in common is that they are consistently some of the best bikes that are available on the market.

-The model was the first in a long line of mountain bikes bearing the name of Specialized.
-It remains in the lineup 41 years later but the innovation never stopped.
-This year the Stumpjumper Evo parted ways with a totally different chassis.
-The change allowed the standard Stumpjumper to cut its own, somewhat old-school, path.
+The Stumpjumper model was the first in a long line of mountain bikes bearing the name Specialized.
+It remains in the lineup over 40 years later but the innovation has never stopped.
+The Evo Comp is the most affordable bike in the range and presents excellent value, not just because you get front and rear triangles made from Specialized's FACT 11m carbon but also its versatility on the trails.

-For all the details and to find out what over four decades of evolution rides like, check out our full review of the Specialized Stumpjumper Expert.
+For all the details and to find out what over four decades of evolution rides like, check out our full review of the Specialized Stumpjumper Evo Comp.

 Although that early focus was road bikes, Trek recognized talent and made business moves to bolster its mountain bike expertise too.
 While Trek was growing on the eastern side of the US, mountain biking was reaching critical mass on the west coast.
 In 1993 Trek made the Gary Fisher name part of its company and brought a brand associated with the first commercially produced full-suspension bicycles into its fold.
 Then in 1995, the company purchased Bontrager cycles.
 A move that brought Keith Bontrager, responsible for design and patent of a composite fork crown that later showed up on the first suspension fork, into the organization.

 Trek uses its OCLV carbon to form its best enduro mountain bike, the Trek Slash.
-Newly revamped for 2021 it got a geometry make-over as well as some new features and RockShox's take on Trek's proprietary Thru Shaft shock technology.
+Revamped in 2021, it got a geometry make-over as well as some new features and RockShox's take on Trek's proprietary Thru Shaft shock technology.

-While we think the spec could benefit from a few tweaks, the base performance, capability and practicality that the Slash offers is typical of a bike from Trek no matter what price range you are looking at.
+While we think the spec could benefit from a few tweaks, the base performance, capability, and practicality that the Slash offers are typical of a bike from Trek no matter what price range you are looking at.

 Check out our review if you want to know more about the Trek Slash 9.9 X01.

 Giant has been in the mountain bike scene for a long time and has often been at the cutting edge of design and performance.
-With developments such as the Meastro suspension system, which was introduced in 2005, and its advancements frame manufacturing, especially with its own Aluxx aluminium.
+With developments such as the Meastro suspension system, which was introduced in 2005, and its advancements in frame manufacturing, especially with its own Aluxx aluminum.

-Giant use its economies of scale and manufacturing expertise to produce bikes that are extremely competitively priced.
+Economies of scale and manufacturing expertise mean that Giant can produce bikes that are extremely competitively priced.
 While most brands will spec OEM or own-brand kit, no one does it to the extent as Giant who produce everything from grips to suspension forks.
-In fact, its not uncommon for Giant to kit out a bike with all but the drivetrain being Giant branded.
+In fact, it's not uncommon for Giant to kit out a bike with all but the drivetrain being Giant branded.
 The Giant components are usually good quality too and it means Giant is often able to undercut most other brands offering features at a price point that you might not see on other bikes.

 The Tazmon was the first Santa Cruz bike and it featured a single-pivot dual-suspension design.
 Manufacturing of that first bike started in a small garage and grew from there with rider-centric bikes always being the norm.
 This rider-centric approach has meant that whenever Santa Cruz enters a bike discipline, it often becomes the defining bike in that category.